tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 There's nothing worse than ending up as a secretary for engineers, where your main task is to listen to what engineers say, write up notes, send it to them for review, and listen to their every word as if they're emperors who give you a thumbs up or thumbs down.
 That's not the kind of technical writing work that inspires or motivates me.

 Instead, when I can walk through the instructions myself, and confirm whether they work or not, adjusting them with more clarity or detail as needed, that's when things become interesting.
-(And actually, the more I learn about the knowledge domain itself -- the technology, product landscape, business and industry, etc -- the appeal of technical writing increases dramatically.
+(And actually, the more I learn about the knowledge domain itself &mdash; the technology, product landscape, business and industry, etc &mdash; the appeal of technical writing increases dramatically.

-In contrast, if you just stick to technical editing, formatting, publishing, and curating, these activities will likely not fulfill you in your career (even though these activities are still worthwhile).
+In contrast, if you just stick to technical editing, formatting, publishing, and curating, these activities will likely not fulfill you in your technical writing career (even though these activities are still worthwhile).
 Only when you get your synapses firing in the knowledge domain you're writing in as well as your hands dirty testing and trying out all the steps and processes does the work of technical writing come alive.

 ## Accounting for the necessary time

 Note that it takes time to try out the instructions yourself and with users.
 It probably doubles or triples the documentation time.
 Writing thorough, accurate instructions that address users with different setups, computers, and goals is tedious.
 You don't always have this time before release.

-Don't assume that once your product is released, your doc is done.
+But don't assume that once your product is released, your doc is done.
 You can always go back over your existing docs and improve them.
 Consider the first release a kind of "Day 1" for your docs.
 It's the first iteration.
 Your docs will get better with each iteration.
+If you couldn't get your test system up and running before the first release, that's okay.
+Build it for the upcoming release.

-If you can capture feedback as your docs get used (feedback from forums, contact email, logs, and other means), you can improve it and see gaps that you likely missed.
+With the first release, if you can capture feedback as your docs get used (feedback from forums, contact email, logs, and other means), you can improve your docs and see gaps that you likely missed.
+In some ways, each time users consult your docs they are testing them.